-Our Click serial program will use two Receive Instructions to read the parameters mentioned above into the PLC.
+Our Click serial program will use two Receive Instructions to read the above parameters in the PLC.
 It will also use two Send Instructions to write the setpoint value and input limits.
 The writes will only happen when an internal signal is given in the PLC.
-So we will be constantly reading until a write is required.
-This is a good method so we can have control at the PLC/HMI or Solo directly.
+So we will constantly be reading until a write is required.
+This is a suitable method so we can directly control the PLC/HMI or Solo.

-Our Solo serial communication will be in a separate subroutine which is called every scan.
+Our Solo serial communication will be in a separate subroutine called every scan.
 This is just for organization and readability purposes.
-The program will work also in the main program.
+The program will also work in the main program.

-Here is the timing chart for the receive instruction of the Click.
+Here is the timing chart for the receiving instruction of the Click.

 The enable will be a one-shot, leading-edge trigger.
-Since we are not using any other Receive or Send instruction on Port 3 at the same time, we will not have a delay.
+Since we are not using any other Receive or Send instructions on Port 3 simultaneously, we will not have a delay.

 Communication flags (COM 1) receiving, success and error are then used for the next read instruction.